mgarralda/hadoop-spark-cluster/README.md

 # hadoop-yarn-spark-docker
 This repository contains Docker images for Apache Spark executed on Hadoop YARN

-Copied from https://github.com/bartosz25/spark-docker in order to upgrade versions and to use on Windows 10 Docker.
+Downloaded from https://github.com/bartosz25/spark-docker in order to upgrade versions and to use on **Windows 10 Docker**.

 Versions: Ubuntu 20.04, Spark v2.4.8 and Hadoop v.2.7.7